neondatabase/website/content/docs/community/contribution-guide.md

 ## Contribution review process

-After you've submitted your contribution, the Neon documentation team will review your changes, provide feedback, and merge the pull request when it's ready.
+After you have submitted your contribution, the Neon documentation team will review your changes, provide feedback, and merge the pull request when it is ready.

-Don't hesitate to reach out if you have any questions or need further assistance in the comments of your PR.
-We appreciate your contribution to the Neon docs and your participation in our community!
+Do not hesitate to reach out if you have any questions or need further assistance.
+We appreciate your contribution and your participation in our community.

 ## Documentation file structure